Women's ReEntry & Victim

 Reentry women are welcome to stop into our Drop-In Center for hygiene items, snacks, clothing, and grocery bags any time during our business hours.
 Those who go through the READY Center (located behind the DC Jail) are eligible to receive our Welcome Home bags.

-Referrals to our reentry program can be made through LinkU or by contacting our Reentry Program Manager, April Shepherd at email@example.com or 202-864-6307.
+Referrals to our reentry program can be made through LinkU or by contacting our Reentry Program Manager, Unique Campbell at firstname.lastname@example.org or 202-864-6307.